kawaicheung/book-on-naming-things/manuscript/0_C_SurfacingParameters.md

 ```

 This is an improvement.
-I've gotten rid of the ambiguity issues we had with the booolean parameter.
+I've gotten rid of the ambiguity issues we had with the boolean parameter.
 It also leaves us better positioned to introduce additional cancelation types in the future.

 But, having worked with this software since its beginning, I'd bet there won't be any new cancelation types added soon.
 It just doesn't feel like one of those features we'd continually augment in the near future.